kata-gatame/kata-gatame/README.md

 [![Twitter][11.2]][11]
 [![Twitch][12.2]][12]

-hey there! i'm a software developer that builds LEGO sets, keyboards, and makes Discord bots. my current goal is to find a job in the game industry and one day develop and release a game of my own on Steam.
+hey there! i'm a software developer that builds LEGO sets, keyboards, and makes Discord bots. my current goal is to one day develop and release a game of my own on Steam.

 <!--
 ## `./portfolio`